 - The level of salicylic acid in skin care formulas is optimized to avoid causing skin dryness.

-- In response to its classification by chemical regulations as a category 2 reprotoxic ingredient, in 2018 the Scientific Committee on Consumer Safety (SCCS) ruled favourably on its use in cosmetic products, given the conditions of use and the concentration at which it is commonly used.
-As a preservative, its concentration in products is limited to 0.5%.
-As an active ingredient in “anti-acne” products, its concentration is higher.
-Its use in this type of product is subject to strict safety evaluation, as is the case with all our products.
+- A few years ago, chemistry regulations had categorized salicylic acid as a category 2 reprotoxic ingredient.
+In June 2023, the Scientific Committee for Consumer Safety (SCCS) published a new positive opinion for its use in cosmetic products, given the conditions of use and the concentration at which it is frequently used.
+As a preservative, its concentration in products is allowed up to 0.5%.
+For uses other than conservation, its maximum authorized concentration is sometimes higher.
+In its latest opinion, the SCCS provides a summary table of the maximum concentrations for which the use of salicylic acid is without risk for the consumer, depending on the categories of products for which it is used.
+Its use in this type of product is subject to strict safety evaluation, as is the case for all our products.

-- Under the European Cosmetics Regulation, the European Commission identified 28 substances suspected of being endocrine disruptor.
-The Scientific Committee on Consumer Safety (SCCS) is responsible for examining their possible endocrine activity that is harmful to consumer safety.
-Salicylic acid is part of a group of substances that will be addressed in 2021.
-According to the World Health Organization (WHO) definition, salicylic acid is not an endocrine disruptor.
+- As part of the European Cosmetic Products Regulation, the European Commission has identified 28 substances suspected of being endocrine disruptors.
+The Scientific Committee for Consumer Safety is responsible for examining their possible endocrine activity harmful to consumer safety.
+In its latest opinion of June 2023, the SCCS affirms that after review of the data currently available, including those making it possible to evaluate its potential endocrine effects, the use of salicylic acid in cosmetics under the defined conditions is safe to consumer health.

 How is it used in our products?

-We use it as a preservative in combination with sodium benzoate in our skin and haircare products (e.g. shower gels and shampoos), except in hygiene products for children under 3 years of age.
+We use it as a preservative in combination with sodium benzoate in our skin and haircare products (e.g. shower gels and shampoos).
 It is one of the few preservatives authorised by organic labels.

 We also use it in some haircare products for its anti-dandruff properties.